Clarkszw/TrackMan-Data-Engineering-Challenge/System-Design/README.md

 * **AWS Redshift**

     AWS Redshift can fit into the solution as the data warehouse to store the data for analysts to query in the future.
 Redshift is a fast and scalable data warehouse solution that can handle large volumes of data and complex queries.
-It supports availablity zone as well.
+It supports availability zone as well.

     The pipeline can be designed to extract data from trackman-backend and transform it into a suitable format for ingestion into Redshift.
 The data can be loaded into Redshift on a regular schedule, such as every hour, using AWS Glue to perform the ETL process.